mparson/gridgame/README.md

 A simple `make` should give you a `GRIDGAME` that you can now load up on an X-16.

+Running `make TARGET=c64` will produce a C-64 version.

-With a little prep-work, the `Makefile` will 'install' to your sdcard for you (location is easily configurable in the `Makefile`).
+With a little prep-work, the `Makefile` will 'install' to your sdcard (or a .d64 for the C-64 target) for you (location is easily configurable in the `Makefile`).
 There is also a `run` target that will do the full build/install/run cycle.

 To get this to work you will need a suitable sdcard image file.
 Either use the one provided with the emulator archive,